 They lived in a huge mansion on an original tract owned by the Hering family before the Revolution.
-It was eventually acquired by Isaac Cole, father of Mrs. Ellen Patterson of the railroad Pattersons who proved to be among Hillsdale's greatest' benefactors.
-Cole built the by the father of the Rawson twins.
+It was eventually acquired by Isaac Cole, father of Mrs. Ellen Patterson of the railroad Pattersons who proved to be among Hillsdale's greatest benefactors.
+Cole built the mansion which was then acquired by the father of the Rawson twins.